 Promoting Disaster Prevention Activities Together with the Community

-At the request of Chuo-ku authorities, Shimizu’s main office building has been designated as a regional disaster center and will provide space to temporarily shelter people who cannot return home.
+At the request of Chuo-ku (Tokyo) authorities, our Headquarters Building is designated as a regional disaster center and will provide space to temporarily shelter people who cannot return home.
+We have a system to operate the regional disaster center in place and are committed to contribute to a disaster prevention system based on the philosophy of “mutual help” together with Chuo-ku and other companies.

-Overview of main risks | Main measures/initiatives |
+Overview of major risks | Main mitigation measures/initiatives | Likelihood | Impact | |

 |